-- White House Discount for Golf Merchandise: The Trump National Golf Club in Bedminster, NJ was offering discounts to President Trump’s staff this summer on branded merchandise equivalent to the 15–70% discounts members receive.
+- White House Discount for Golf Merchandise: In the summer of 2018, the Trump National Golf Club in Bedminster, NJ was offering discounts to President Trump’s staff on branded merchandise equivalent to the 15–70% discounts members receive.
 Staff could receive the discount if they flashed their Secret Service pins identifying them as White House officials.
 One news source claimed that President Trump and Ivanka Trump personally pitched the discounts, though White House officials denied that Ivanka Trump was even aware of the discount.
 The discounts encourage White House staff to purchase and perhaps wear Trump-branded merchandise, helping promote the Trump brand.
-The discounts may also violate ethics rules on gifts to government employees (see here and here).
+The discounts may violate ethics rules on gifts to government employees (see here and here).

-- Republican Re-Election Events: The Republican National Committee (RNC), numerous congressional campaigns, the Republican Governors Association, and state parties have spent somewhere between $3.5 million and $4.2 million at Trump-owned businesses in re-election efforts and fundraisers, with the RNC, together with joint fundraising committees connected to the Trump campaign, having spent nearly $1.8 million at Trump-owned businesses in the 2018 election cycle.
-For example, in March 2018, the RNC spent $271,000 at two Trump properties, equivalent to 86% of its expenditures for its venue and catering.
-(Compare this value to the mere $3,000 one of the properties received from the RNC for catering in December of last year.)
-See here for a breakdown of campaign money spent at Trump properties by GOP representatives.
+- Republican Re-Election Events: The Republican National Committee (RNC), numerous congressional campaigns, the Republican Governors Association, and state Republican Party organizations have spent somewhere about $3.5 million at Trump-owned businesses in re-election efforts and fundraisers in the 2018 election cycle.
+In March 2018, the RNC spent $271,000 at two Trump properties, equivalent to 86% of its expenditures for its venue and catering.
 The RNC also spent over $122,000 at the Trump International Hotel for a fundraiser in June 2017 (at a rate of $35,000-a-person), and the Republican Governors Association spent over $400,000 on a “Corporate Policy Summit” at Trump National Doral in Miami.
+In all, 33 political events (including 5 RNC events) were held at a Trump property during the president’s second year in office.
 The RNC is also paying $37,541 per month in rent to Trump Tower, and Republican campaigns and committees have spent over $42,000 just at the steakhouse inside the Trump International Hotel in Washington.
-(While sitting Presidents often host fundraisers for re-election campaigns, it is troubling when they directly profit from these events.)
+Additionally, at least 117 Republican candidates and committees sent money at Trump properties during the 2018 midterm election cycle.
+(See here for a complete breakdown.)
+While sitting Presidents often host fundraisers for re-election campaigns, it is troubling when they directly profit from these events.